DCF Dependency Petition and the Trial

 How AAA Family Law Can Help

-If you are a parent facing a petition for dependency from the Florida Department of Children and Families, I encourage you to call AAA Family Law at 407-260-6001 and schedule a free thirty-minute consultation at our Altamonte Springs office.
+If you are a parent facing a petition for dependency from the Florida Department of Children and Families, I encourage you to call AAA Family Law at 407-260-6001 and schedule an initial consultation at our Altamonte Springs office.

 At the consultation you will have the opportunity to explain your family law situation.
 Then I will lay out to you a realistic plan of legal action to achieve your objectives.
 Lastly, I will quote you a fixed attorney retainer fee before you sign a contract or make any payment, not an hourly rate whose total you cannot predict.